chrisnappin/play-recaptcha/docs/high-level-api.md

 ### Invisible reCAPTCHA

-To validate a form with an invisible reCAPTCHA follows the same processing as the reCAPTCHA v2 controller.
+To validate a form with an invisible reCAPTCHA follows the same processing as the reCAPTCHA v2 controller, as outlined above.

 (see [InvisibleForm.scala](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.2/app/controllers/InvisibleForm.scala) for a complete example)